pandavan/Zad-dl/README.md

 * Select the directory in which you want to save the file

-* Click Ok and a list window will open showing the different format
+* Click Ok and a list window will open showing the different file formats available

 * Select the format you need (mp3, flv etc)

-* Click start and a progress window will open showing the progress of the file download
+* Click start and a progress window will open showing the progress of the file downloaded

 #Using Proxy